 A recognition of academic merit given at the end of each semester to students who have earned a GPA of 3.500 or higher for the semester.
-To be eligible, a student must carry a minimum of 12 SH in a semester and must attain a 3.500 average.
+To be eligible, a student must carry a minimum of 12 SH in a semester.